Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Experimental Analysis

 \subsection{Video Action Recognition}

-\textbf{Datasets and Metrics.} Video Action Recognition (VAR) is a classical task in video understanding, which aims to recognize the category of human action being performed in a trimmed video.
-To support research in this area, several influential datasets have been developed.
+\textbf{Datasets and Metrics.} To support research in VAR, several influential datasets have been developed.
 Foundational benchmarks include UCF101~\cite{dataset:ucf101} and HMDB51~\cite{dataset:hmdb51}, which established early standards for the task.
-More recently, the large-scale Kinetics series(e.g., Kinetics-400~\cite{dataset:kinetics400}, Kinetics-600~\cite{dataset:kinetics600}, and Kinetics-700~\cite{dataset:kinetics700}) has become the most widely adopted benchmark for evaluating modern, high-capacity models.
+More recently, the large-scale Kinetics series Kinetics-400~\cite{dataset:kinetics400} and Something-Something V2~\cite{dataset:ssv2} have become the most widely adopted benchmarks for evaluating VAR models.
 Following common practice, model performance on these datasets is primarily evaluated using Top-1 and Top-5 accuracy.
 Top-1 accuracy measures the percentage of videos for which the model's single highest-probability prediction is correct.
 Top-5 accuracy measures the percentage of videos where the ground-truth label is among the model's five most confident predictions, which is particularly informative for datasets with a large number of classes.

-\textbf{Results and analysis.} Table \ref{tab:coarse-grained-transfer} reports a detailed comparison of several representative image-to-video transfer methods for video action recognition based on the CLIP model.
+\textbf{Results and analysis.} Table \ref{tab:coarse-grained-transfer} (termed as VAR) reports a detailed comparison of several representative image-to-video transfer methods for video action recognition based on the CLIP model.
 Overall, finetuning with Adapter strategy achieves better results than side-tuning strategy in this task.
 MoMa \cite{var:moma} obtains the best results on both K400 and SSv2 sets, which employs a mamba architecture to learn long-term fine-grained spatio-temporal information.
-The comparison between EVL and DiST demonstrates the effectiveness of disentangling the spatial and temporal modeling in image-to-video transfer learning.
+The comparison between EVL \cite{var:evl} and DiST \cite{var:dist} demonstrates the effectiveness of disentangling the spatial and temporal modeling in image-to-video transfer learning.